tecnico-sec/Java-Crypto-Details/README.md

 It should not return anything.

 Check the difference on the file sizes.
 Can you explain it?
-In percent, how much is it?
+In percentage, how much is it?

 Does base 64 provide any kind of security?
 If so, how?

 Use Java to generate the message authentication code (MAC) and digital signature of the grades file.
-By performing these operations which security requirements are guaranteed?
+By performing these operations, which security requirements can be guaranteed?

 **Acknowledgments**

-This set of exercises is based on the work developed by the student Valmiky Arquissandas within the scope of his project work for this course, and later refined by the teaching staff.
+Original version: Valmiky Arquissandas

-Thanks also to Diogo Peres Castilho for his revision of this document.
+Revisions: Diogo Peres Castilho, David R. Matos, Miguel Pardal